Cambridge District Scout Archive

 Some changes of IHQ number do not indicate a significant change in the Group.
 Numbers changed when Troops and Packs became Groups but internal arrangements were probably not affected.
 These may be seen to be purely administrative changes.

 All the 900 numbers that remained from the first registration shifted to 7500 numbers around the start of the Group system in 1928.
 The registration of 27th, 28th and 29th Cambridge in 1928 had all occurred ahead of the Group system renumbering in the same year.
 They were not altered but remained 1990, 1991, etc.

 The individual ticket 910 is attached to the 1st October 1919 registration of 12th Cambridge (Viscountess Clifden’s Own).
 A letter from HQ with regard to 1st Cambridge District (Balsham) specifically confirms a start date of 1919 for this process.

 Some groups retain a number but this does not imply a lack of change.
 The 29th Cambridge has had changes to names, affiliation, scarf and long periods of joint working with the 42nd and later restructuring with the 42nd and 25th, but retains the number 1991.

-28th Cambridge has retained ‘1990’ having no history of absorbing, amalgamating, altering name or colours or open status.
+28th Cambridge has retained ‘1990’ having no history of absorbing or amalgamation, or altering name or colours or open status.

 Packs had a separate IHQ numbering system before 1928, whether they were connected to a Troop or not.
 Packs not directly attached to a Troop had a local letter code as well as an IHQ number.